sl2883/device-lab3/README.md

 #### a.
 Modify the example code so that you can print out the output of the A0 pin.
 Include your code in your lab report.
 [Code](https://github.com/sl2883/device-lab3/blob/master/acceDisplay.ino)

+#### a.
+Does it matter what actions are assigned to which state?
+Why?
+It depends.
+If instead of a potentiometer, we have had another switch to select different states, the actions assigned to state wouldn't matter.
+In this case, if "Read" state is not inbetween the other two, we'd either read only 0 values or read only assigned values.
+We won't be able to have the read work for both states.
+So, it matters if we can't change the input method.

+#### c.
+How many byte-sized data samples can you store on the Atmega328?
+1024

+#### d.
+How would you get analog data from the Arduino analog pins to be byte-sized?
+How about analog data from the I2C devices?

+#### e.
+Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the EEPROMPut example)